Motor fuel

-A motor fuel is a fuel that is used to provide power to the motor in motor vehicles.
+A motor fuel is a fuel that is used to provide power to the engine of motor vehicles — typically a heat engine that produces thermal energy via oxidative combustion of liquid or gaseous fuel and then converts the heat into mechanical energy through reciprocating pistons or gas turbines.

-Currently, the majority of motor vehicles worldwide are powered by gasoline or diesel.
-Other energy sources include ethanol, biodiesel, propane, compressed natural gas (CNG), electric batteries, and hydrogen (either using fuel cells or combustion).
-There are also cars that use a hybrid of different power sources.
-The use of alternative fuels is increasing, especially in Europe.
+Currently, the majority of motor vehicles worldwide are propelled by internal combustion engines powered by petroleum-based fossil fuels such as gasoline, diesel or autogas.
+Other fuel types include ethanol, biodiesel, biogasoline, propane, compressed natural gas (CNG) and hydrogen (either using fuel cells or hydrogen combustion).
+There are also cars that use a hybrid drivetrain of different power sources.
+The use of synthetic alternative fuels (especially renewable biofuels) is increasing, especially in Europe, as well as increasing mass adoption of battery electric vehicles (which are powered by battery-stored electricity instead of fuels).

 Before deciding on a particular fuel type, some factors should be considered: